 Photography at Pacific University is taught as a participatory art medium.
 Students have the opportunity to major in art with concentration in photography, or, for non-majors, minor in photography.
 In both cases, students have the opportunity to follow a number of structured classes, the flexibility to do independent research and study, apply for one of five photography internships, or apply for collaborative research with me.

-I have been teaching photography at Pacific for 20 years.
-My students and I have participated in and won several national and international awards in photography competition.
+I have been teaching photography at Pacific for 30 years.
+My students and I have participated in and won several national and international awards in photography competitions.

 I teach two travel classes in photography: A seven day field-session in Vancouver, British Columbia every June, and Photography in Hawaii during Winter II in rotation with other art department faculty.

 I believe that fine art photography students need to really learn to see creatively, have a good understanding of camera technique, color theory and practice, and a good basic foundation of traditional black-and-white photography taught from a historical perspective.
 From there they can explore other offerings such as studio photography, digital illustration, Photoshop, digital color and black-and-white printing.